F.A.Q.: Google Analytics Spam

 - Since it doesn't know the site, all data will be faked including the hostname.

-Since all ghost spam (the most common and obnoxious type of spam) leaves a fake hostname in your reports by creating a filter that includes only valid hostnames you will automatically leave it out.
+All ghost spam (the most common and obnoxious type of spam) leaves a fake hostname in your reports.
+By creating a filter that includes only valid hostnames you will automatically leave it out.

 What is a hostname in Google Analytics?

 A hostname is every place where one of your visits arrives.
 It will mainly be your domain but it could also be services where you added your GA tracking code.
 Every visit in your Google Analytics will have a source and a hostname.

 - Source: the place where the visit originates (i.e. referral, organic, direct, social).

 - Hostname: the place where the visit arrives.
 In most cases, this is your domain.